-June to August and December to February are generally dry and cooler — considered the year’s business time (peak season).
-This is the best time for gorilla trekking.
+June to August and December to February are generally dry and cooler — considered the year’s busiest time (peak season).
+That is the best time for gorilla trekking.

 After the excitement of the December & January holidays, fewer people are traveling, flights are cheaper, and accommodation prices have come down.
 It’s a much nicer traveling business, staying in premium safari camps and riding the savanna plains with little or no crowds.

-Walking in the jungle on a steamy hot day gives the right temperatures under the shadows of massively huge old trees—a great time for a Hike in Bwindi Impenetrable Forest.
+Walking in the jungle on a steamy hot day gives the right temperatures under the shadows of massively huge old trees—a great time for a trek in Bwindi Impenetrable Forest.

-Order a Tusker or Nile Special beer and a ‘relax’ (a pan-fried egg and wheat dish) and settle in for an evening of travel stories with your fellow adventurers.
+Order a Tusker or Nile Special beer and a ‘relax’ (a pan-fried egg and wheat dish) and settle for an evening of travel stories with your fellow adventurers.

-At an elevation of 5,109 m (16,763 ft), it is the highest mountain of both the Democratic Republic of the Congo and Uganda and the third-highest in Africa, after Kilimanjaro (5,895 m) and Mount Kenya (5,199 m).
+At an elevation of 5,109 m (16,763 ft), it is the highest mountain in both the Democratic Republic of the Congo and Uganda and the third-highest in Africa, after Kilimanjaro (5,895 m) and Mount Kenya (5,199 m).